jillsanderson/DEWPAT/image-complexity-master/README.md

 DEWPAT assumes the input type is sRGB by default; to activate the multispectral mode, pass --mspec

 # Img-Complexity

-This repo contains implementations of several simple measures of image complexity, including ones based on frequency content, information entropy, spatial derivatives, and differences in local statistical moments for *multispectral images*
+This repo contains implementations of several simple measures of image complexity, including ones based on frequency content, information entropy, spatial derivatives, and differences in local statistical moments.
 Some basic visualization methods are also present.

 ## Requirements